VIEWERS' GUIDE: Candidates hone final arguments for Round 3

 BREATHE

-The campaign took a dramatic detour last week when a series of women came forward with allegations about Trump’s sexual advances.
+The campaign took a dramatic detour last week when a series of women came forward with allegations that Trump made sexual advances toward them.
 Trump’s combative response, calling the women “sick” and “liars” and alleging that there’s a global conspiracy against him, overtook all other aspects of the campaign for a time.
 How much oxygen will it suck up in the final debate?

 CIVIL WAR